Podcasts

 25 April 2024

-The sixth and final seminar in the Minerals series, Methodologies concerning Extractivism, was delivered by Dr Siobhan Angus on Thursday 25 April 2024
+The sixth seminar in the Minerals series, Methodologies concerning Extractivism, was delivered by Dr Siobhan Angus on Thursday 25 April 2024

 Challenging the emphasis on immateriality in discourses on photography, this talk focuses on the inextricable links between image-making and resource extraction, revealing how mining is a precondition of photography.
 Photography begins underground and, in photographs of mines and mining, frequently returns there.
 Through a materials-driven analysis of visual culture, I illustrate histories of colonization, labor, and environmental degradation to explore the ways in which photography is enmeshed within and enables global extractive capitalism.
 Reading materiality alongside representation and visual form reveals a complex picture of photography’s implication within extractive capitalism and, in turn, its potential to resist it.